clojure-grimoire/grimoire/resources/1.5.0/clojure.core/definline/docstring.md

-Experimental - like defmacro, except defines a named function whosebody is the expansion, calls to which may be expanded inline as ifit were a macro.
+Experimental - like defmacro, except defines a named function whose body is the expansion, calls to which may be expanded inline as if it were a macro.
 Cannot be used with variadic (&) args.